AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/move-tasks.md

    >[!TIP]
    >
-   >This field is dimmed and not editable when selecting to move multiple tasks in a list.
+   >The Task Name field is dimmed and not editable when selecting to move multiple tasks in a list.
 You can hover over the Task Name field and a list of all selected tasks displays.
    >
    >
    >![](assets/move-task-multiple-tasks-box-with-list-of-task-names-nwe-350x142.png)